Part of the security infrastructure for AI agents

 Coding instructionsAGENTS.mdInstructions for AI coding agents

-Behavioral governanceABGS (this specification)Per-agent safety constraints, scope boundaries, oversight requirements
+Behavioral governanceABGS (this standard)Per-agent safety constraints, scope boundaries, oversight requirements

 ABGS covers domains 7 through 15 of the OASB framework.
-Each domain contains specific, testable controls that can be scanned automatically.
+Each domain contains specific, testable controls that scan automatically.

 Domain 7